ShortCircuit: AlphaZero-Driven Circuit Design: Training

-Generating trajectories for millions of truth tables is challenging.
-Thus, to maximize computational resources, our fine-tuning regimen consists of data collection and model training processes.
-These processes generate trajectories and add their findings to a replay buffer of fixed length.
-Simultaneously, we run a few distributed model training processes on GPU that consume data from the replay buffer.
-After a fixed number of training steps, the training processes broadcast the model's updated weights to the data collection processes, and a new epoch starts.
-Under the hood, the data collection processes store metadata of the MCTS root node for each step in the trajectory in the replay buffer.
-Specifically, this includes all truth tables of the nodes and the target, the visitation count $N(s,a)$, and the score assigned to the state $Q(s)$.
+\paragraph{Fine-Tuning Flow} Generating trajectories for millions of truth tables is computationally challenging.
+Thus, to best exploit our resources, our fine-tuning regimen consists of data collection and model training processes.
+These data collectors generate trajectories and add their findings to a fixed length replay buffer.
+Under the hood, the data collectors store the metadata, including truth tables and discovered reward $Q(s)$, of the MCTS root node for each step in the trajectory in the replay buffer.
+Successful trajectories receive a reward of $1$, while failed ones receive $-\min{(h_d(T_N, \Target{}), h_d(T_N, \neg \Target{}))}$, where $h_d$ is the Hamming distance and $T_N$ is the last generated truth table.

-Training processes randomly sample data from the replay buffer uses the truth tables of the nodes and the target as input for the model.
-Since the value module aims to predict the Q-value of a state, the goal in this phase is to minimize the mean squared error (MSE) between the predicted value and the retrieved $Q(s)$.
-Finally, the target distribution for the policy module is the normalized number of visitations $\nicefrac{N(s,a)}{\sum_a{N(s,a)}}$.
+The trainer process randomly samples data from the replay buffer and uses the truth tables as input for the model.
+Since the value module aims to predict the Q-value of a state, the goal is to minimize the mean squared error (MSE) between the predicted value and the retrieved $Q(s)$.
+The target distribution for the policy module is the normalized number of visitations $\nicefrac{N(s,a)}{\sum_a{N(s,a)}}$.
 Similar to pre-training, we minimize the KL-divergence between the output of the policy module and the target probability distribution.
-Note that during fine-tuning, the target probability distribution shifts and becomes more aligned with the perspective of the value module, since visitation occurs according to PUCT, which also depends on the value module's predictions.
+Finally, the trainer process broadcasts the updated weights asynchronously to the data collectors after a given number of training steps.